mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "You think you can prey on my family, punk?"
 He tightened his grip on Fajro's shirt.
 "Find someone else to murder.
 Liffa is staying here."

 "Kipnu.
-This is ridiculous.
+This is absurd.
 Stop this immediately."
 The magistrate shouted, and Kipnu backed down.
 Fajro collapsed to the floor with a hand behind his head, and passed out.
 The magistrate rushed over to check on him.

 "He's breathing, but unconscious.
 Kipnu, what were you thinking?"